 Word, Excel, or Powerpoint

-Word and was designed to write memos, college essays, and reports — not work instructions.
+Word was designed to write memos, college essays, and reports — not work instructions.
 Just the same, generic tools like Powerpoint and Excel weren’t designed with the needs of manufacturers in mind.

 These tools aren’t inherently bad, but they are too generic and flexible; making consistency and standardization the biggest problems.